 These condensed interim financial statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34") as issued by the IASB.
 Accordingly, they do not include all of the information required for full annual financial statements as required by IFRS.
-These condensed interim financial statements should be read in conjuction with the Company's audited annual financial statements for the year ended January 31, 2022.
+These condensed interim financial statements should be read in conjuction with the Company's audited annual financial statements for the year ended January 31, 2023.

-These financial statements have been prepared on the basis of a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business, and on a historical cost basis except for the revaluation of certain financial instruments.
-In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.
-The financial statements were approved by the Board of Directors on December 15, 2022.
+These condensed interim financial statements have been prepared on the basis of a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business, and on a historical cost basis except for the revaluation of certain financial instruments.
+In addition, these condensed interim financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+The condensed interim financial statements were approved by the Board of Directors on June 23, 2023.